Jatin Mittal– Apr 20, 2022

 As we mentioned earlier, the aim of A/B testing is to maximise the LTV or ‘lifetime value’ of your game.
 Within gameplay, there are lots of different ways to do this:

 And the list goes on.
-The possibilities are plentiful, the only thing to keep in mind being to serve the LTV with these new changes, which again means testing every idea on its own.
+The possibilities are plentiful, the only thing to keep in mind being to serve the Lifetime Value with these new changes, which again means testing every idea on its own.

 Boosting LTV with Advertising

-You can also boost LTV through testing ad monetisation techniques.
+You can also boost Lifetime Value (LTV) through testing ad monetisation techniques.
 These are different methods of monetising your game through advertising revenue.
 Here’s a few ways we might do this:

 Different kinds of In-game Advertising